 As well as the Adelaide metropolitan area represented as a cluster rather than a bounded line, other geographically precise indications of population density are evident in this logarithmic order

 I have used SVG images for WikiMedia for the flags of any organisations that could provide rally points in an emergency.
 These are taken from the Flags of ... series from WikiMedia where there is usally discussion of the graphical elements, copyright notice and the history.
 As these generally have official status, they are placed either at the centre of a cluster, or right of a row of icons, as for the protocol for the Australian Flag.
 So far I have used:

 The web sites in this section are for schedules of different types and for monitoring disasters, hazards and pests.
 Where possible with broadcasts, to save my time when connecting, I have linked directly to the Windows Media player livefeed.
 Alternatively, if you supply your GPS readings to the web pages like SydNet you can then receive coordinates corrected from reference to the differential corrections for local permanent GPS network.
 These are all modern forms of the printed time table, and even these have been updated for the Internet.
 This includes all kinds of broadcasts with television schedules, internet service providers, on-line newspapers, academic journal delivery services, and differential correction networks for GPS.
 Most recently, with so many geoscientists underutilised, I have adventures with Internet service, including cargo cruises, geological society cruising, satellite internet for ships, singles cruising, and cruises of particular geological interest.

 The rest of this page is on field equipment and it features the use of expandible HTML sections.
 Just click on the ± character to make this section expand.
 Reload the sheet to make it disappear.
 There are a lot of digital gadgets now available, but I try to put here things that combine several uses, and reduce the amount of gear that has to be carried.
-Two other issues that influence selection here:
+These issues influence the selection here: